Volkswagen Golf Mk6: Cabriolet

 The VW Golf Cabriolet's styling follows that of its hard-top three-door counterpart, but it differs somewhat with a rear section, lower profile roofline and more swept-back angle of its front windscreen frame.
 Bi-xenon headlights are an option.
 Unlike the regular Golf, the Cabriolet has LED rear lights, which are only available for the R and GTI versions of the hardtop.
 Safety features include the automatically deploying roll-over bar, front airbags, side head/thorax airbags, knee airbag for the driver and ESP.

 There are six turbocharged direct-injection engines whose power outputs range from 77 kW to 155 kW.
 Four of the petrol engines (TSI) and one diesel (TDI) are available with the DSG dual-clutch gearbox; while three of the engines are available with energy-saving BlueMotion Technology.

-In February 2012, Volkswagen announced that they would build a Cabriolet version of the GTI, powered by a 2.0-liter four-cylinder engine.
+In February 2012, Volkswagen announced that they would build a Cabriolet version of the GTI, powered by a 2.0-litre four-cylinder engine.

 As of October 2016, VW announced that the Golf cabriolet will no longer be sold in the UK due to financial reasons.